Redesigning Iconography for NASA Playbook

 Legibility

-Icons needed to remain clear at small sizes in a dense UI.
+Could the icon hold up at small sizes in a dense UI?

 Understandability

-Icons needed to communicate their intended action or concept without requiring unnecessary interpretation.
+Could users infer the intended action or concept without unnecessary interpretation?

 ▣ Distinguishability